-- The debt recovery process is supported by other teams in the customer directorate, therefore, a proportion of billing and contact centre costs are allocated to line 2, debt management, based on relevant cost driver, e.g. number of reminders. - Retail includes an allocation of scheduler and distribution technician costs for investigatory work which is not a result of a network issue and the associated cost of internally generated calls which is based on managers' estimates. - Time spent by the development control team working on pre-development queries from developers is allocated to retail services based on managers' estimates. - Non-domestic rates costs are allocated by location, therefore, the cost of sites where customer teams are based is allocated to retail based on FTE headcount numbers at each location. - Decision making and administration of disconnections and reconnections are performed by customer teams and allocated directly to retail services.
+- The debt recovery process is supported by other teams in the customer directorate, therefore, a proportion of billing and contact centre costs are allocated to line 2, debt management, based on relevant cost driver, e.g. number of reminders. - Retail includes an allocation of scheduler and distribution technician costs for investigatory work which is not a result of a network issue and the associated cost of internally generated calls which is based on managers' estimates. - Non-domestic rates costs are allocated by location, therefore, the cost of sites where customer teams are based is allocated to retail based on FTE headcount numbers at each location.

+Decision making and administration of disconnections and reconnections are performed by customer teams and allocated directly to retail services.